 Tips for working with CES (Customer Effort Score)

-Learn to think like a customer: order something from your own web shop of call customer services to ask a question you know they won’t find easy to answer.
+Learn to think like a customer: order something from your web shop or call customer services to ask a question you know they won’t find easy to answer to.

-Spend time on the question if CES should be the main KPI for your organization, or that it might be better to pick a different main KPI (like NPS or CSAT) and to use CES as a supporting KPI.
+Spend time on the question if CES should be the main KPI for your organization, or that it might be better to pick a different KPI (like NPS or CSAT) and to use CES as a secondary KPI.

 We advise to use CES as support, rather than as a main KPI.
 Although it can provide deep insight into e.g. the performance of a customer service department, it is less suitable for an organization as whole.